Escapement (film): Production

 Producer Richard Gordon later said there were major problems with the film's special effects.
 He also said that he had a dispute with Anglo-Amalgamated, who did not want the movie to get an X certificate in England, whereas Gordon wanted more horror for the US.
-Most of Anglo's films were crime orientated but this had some science fiction aspects.
+Most of Anglo's films were crime oriented but this had some science fiction aspects.

 The film's electronic music soundtrack is credited to Soundrama with John Simmons as consultant and Robert Taylor as music director.